-So yes, communities play a crucial part in the continued success of the trail, but I sometimes wish they were a little less ambitious with their residential development plans.
+So yes, communities play a crucial part in the appeal of the trail, but I sometimes wish they were a little less ambitious with their residential development plans.

-Red Cliff is in Logy Bay, and the East Coast Trail runs right along its edge:
+Take for example Red Cliff in Logy Bay, the East Coast Trail runs right along its edge:

 That red line is the trail: drawn from the north it first passes the abandoned radar station, then it’s flanked by forest and cliffs all the way to the end point, where the trail stops at a private property line.
 There’s a fantastic view of Logy Bay there, I recommend you check it out while you still can.